skellis46/slipbox/improvisation and the threshold of the self.md

 Given these specific aspects of the movement practice, my hunch is that the closest link between our version of authentic movement and other practices is with body-mindfulness practices; e.g. like body awareness practices in Mehling 2011 -- think this is a finding??
 - there is Lutz's work on meditation as attentional expertise

+In this chapter authentic movement does not act as a proxy for all dancing (whether artistic or social), but I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.

+In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?)

+for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?

 The philosopher Rupert Spira writes how consciousness 'takes the shape of the next awareness' and may identify itself with the body as a part of that awareness.
 When it does this it 'forgets itself' [@spira-2008-transparency n.pag.] or hides itself from itself.
 In other words, in identifying with the body as a shape of awareness, consciousness loses its true nature and in the dancing I see myself as an organiser of these body-oriented shapes of awareness.